5 Advanced Shopify Reports in BigQuery

 This lifetime behavior dynamic (aka cohort analysis) is key to knowing how your team’s efforts are paying off, and what areas need attention.

-Thankfully, BigQuery (or any cloud warehouse) makes it easy to pipe Google Analytics attribution data into BigQuery, and join them together based on transactionid (GA) and order_number (Shopify).
+Thankfully, BigQuery (or any cloud warehouse) makes it easy to pipe Google Analytics attribution data into it, and join them together based on transactionid (GA) and order_number (Shopify).

 Once you’ve got those two datasets joined up, you’ll be ready to tag your orders.